 If you want to find out what Paddington is up to now you can follow him @PaddingtonBear on Twitter.
 Even Aunt Lucy can be reached on occasion through the Home for Retired Bears in Lima Twitter account.

-Paddington is, by nature, a very helpful bear and so he does a lot of work for charities.
+Paddington is, by nature, a very helpful bear and as such he works to support a number of children’s charities around the world.